TheNightmanCodeth/open-in-code/README.md

 - Locate the addon and install

 **Chrome**
+- Unzip the archive in `web-ext-artifacts`
 - Navigate to `chrome://extensions`
 - Ensure `Developer Mode` is activated
-- Click `Load Unpacked` and open the `dist` folder
+- Click `Load Unpacked` and open the unzipped plugin directory

 **Safari**
 Check out [this guide](https://developer.apple.com/documentation/safariservices/safari_web_extensions/converting_a_web_extension_for_safari) for more detailed instructions.
 - Make sure you have the latest version of XCode and Command Line Tools installed
+- Unzip the build in `web-ext-artifacts`
 - Open a Terminal and run:
-    - `xcrun safari-web-extension-converter /path/to/dist`
+    - `xcrun safari-web-extension-converter /path/to/unzipped-artifact`
 - [Run with XCode and install in Safari](https://developer.apple.com/documentation/safariservices/safari_web_extensions/running_your_safari_web_extension)

 ## Contributing

 Pull requests and issues are always welcome.
 If you run into a bug, open an issue **here**.
 If you know how to fix the bug, submit a pull request and reference the issue in the description.

-This extension is written in TypeScript.
-Please use the same `tsconfig.json` as the one in this project.
-I won't accept a PR with linter issues so please try your best.
-I'm here to help, though, and have no problem guiding you through getting your PR ready for merge.
-Please feel free to reach out!

 ## Changelog